Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 So before dousing this spicy red sauce on your next meal be sure to review the amount of carbs below, if it’s healthy or not for clean keto, the ingredients (it does contain a negligible amount of sugar), how capsaicin (the spice in chili peppers) burns fat and seven 0 carb keto hot sauces to choose from.

 Is Sriracha Good for You or Bad for You?
-Is Sriracha Healthy or Unhealthy?
+Is Sriracha Beneficial or Detrimental to Health?

 Sriracha is a low calorie condiment produced by a number of different brands.
 Huy Fong Foods makes the most popular variety, with the signature red bottle, green cap, and rooster logo on the label.